FDA To Banish Flavored E-Cigarettes To Combat Youth Vaping

 Health officials don't know whether flavored products have contributed to more than 450 recent cases of lung disease, including six deaths.
 But people who are addicted to nicotine in vaping devices put themselves at risk, he says.
 The FDA says it intends to finalize its new policy in the coming weeks

 "We must act swiftly against flavored e-cigarette products that are especially attractive to children.
-Moreover, if we see a migration to tobacco-flavored products by kids, we will take additional steps to address youth use of these products," Acting FDA Commissioner Dr. Ned Sharpless, said in a statement.
+Moreover, if we see a migration to tobacco-flavored products by kids, we will take additional steps to address youth use of these products," Acting FDA Commissioner Ned Sharpless, said in a statement.